How to See the Cumberland Falls Moonbow in Kentucky | Updated for 2025

 With these terms in mind, here’s how you choose the best time to see the Moonbow:

-• Arrive about half an hour after the end of astronomical twilight -or- two hours after moonrise, whichever is later
+• Arrive about 30 minutes after the end of astronomical twilight -or- 2 hours after moonrise, whichever is later

 • Expect to stay 2-3 hours to see the Moonbow